mockaroo/mockaroo-enterprise/README.md

 OAUTH_SITE=(the full URL for the oauth provider, typically something like https://example.com) OAUTH_AUTHORIZE_URL=(the full URL for the oauth authorization path, typically something like https://example.com/oauth/authorize)
-OAUTH_TOKEN_URL=(the full URL for the oauth token path, typically something like https://example.com/oauth/token)
+OAUTH_TOKEN_URL=(the full URL for the oauth token path, typically something like https://example.com/oauth/token) OAUTH_SIGN_OUT_URL=(optionally add a URL to redirect to to sign the user out of their SSO session.
+Typically something like https://example.com/users/sign_out)

 # In most cases you can leave these unchanged:
 RAILS_ENV=production